nuxt-modules/i18n/docs/options-reference.md

   // https://nuxt-community.github.io/nuxt-i18n/seo.html#improving-performance
   seo: false,

-  // Base URL to use as prefix for alternate URLs in hreflang tags
+  // Fallback base URL to use as prefix for alternate URLs in hreflang tags.
+  // By default VueRouter's base URL will be used and only if that is not available,
+  // fallback URL will be used.
   baseUrl: '',

   // By default a store module is registered and kept in sync with the